hardin47/website/Math154/Notes/04-simulating.md

-### Generating random numbers
+<h3 style = "color:red">Generating random numbers<h3>

-(You are not responsible for the material on generating random numbers, but it's pretty cool stuff that relies heavily on simulation.)
+<p style = "color:red">You are not responsible for the material on generating random numbers, but it's pretty cool stuff that relies heavily on simulation.</p>

 #### How do we generate uniform[0,1] numbers?